Below we will explain:

 Withhold Adjudication and Sealing the Record

-If the arrest record you want to get rid of had a withhold of adjudication then that offense can be sealed providing you meet the other qualifications (i.e., you have (1) never been convicted of another offense and (2) you have never sealed or expunged a prior Florida arrest record).
+If the arrest record you want to get rid of resulted in a withhold of adjudication, that offense can be sealed providing you meet the other Florida expungement qualifications (i.e., you have (1) never been convicted of another offense and (2) you have never sealed or expunged a prior Florida arrest record).

 What to Look For